 Chloe began writing songs from a very young age.
 She recalls her first memory writing was when she was on a cattle drive around age five.
 "We were on the reservation where I'm from in Twin Buttes.
 It was a long day and my little sister and I were riding behind the huge herd and I just started making up a song.
-Cate soon joined in and it was a song we remembered for a long time but now can't recall.
+Cate soon joined in and it was a song we remembered for a long time but now, can't recall.
 I remember it was happy though, and about a red wagon."
 Her mom would always call Chloe her little singing birdy, a name that soon stuck and stays with her in her music career.
 Some of Chloe's fondest memories is singing alongside her dad, who still resides with his wife and chloe's mother, Kami in North Dakota.
 She was raised on a ranch there all of her life and learned by the cowboy way of living.
 If you get bucked off of a horse, you get right back on.
 It's helped carry Chloe through the more trying times in the ever changing music business.